norcross/control-wp-core-emails/readme.txt

 License: MIT
 License URI: http://norcross.mit-license.org/

-Fine tune the emails sent by WP core.
+Control the emails sent by the WordPress auto-update process.

 == Description ==

-Fine tune the emails sent by WP core.
-Choose which emails are sent when core does updates.
+Control the emails sent by the WordPress auto-update process.
+Disable which update result(s) are excluded from email sending.

 == Installation ==